 - Access control lists

-- Special permissions - the special permissions include Edit ASCX code, Edit SQL code and Edit SQL queries.
+- Special security permissions – the special permissions include Edit ASCX code, Edit SQL code and Edit SQL queries.

 The rule of thumb here is to assign the least privileges possible.
 You should only grant permissions to users who really need to perform the particular actions.

-Kentico CMS has three different user interfaces:
+Kentico has two basic user interfaces:

 - Live site – front end for site visitors.

-Kentico CMS divides users on the following levels:
+Kentico divides users on the following levels:

 Permissions and UI elements

-- Functional (permissions) - permission check is done after the user performs an action.
+- Functional (permissions)- permission check is done after the user performs an action.
 If the action is not permitted, an error message is shown in the interface.

-- Visual (UI elements) - permission check is done during the page rendering.
-If a certain action is not available, the corresponding action button/link is not rendered and the user doesn't see it in the interface.
+- Visual (UI elements)- permission check is done during the page rendering.
+If a certain action is not available, the corresponding action button/link is not rendered and the user doesn’t see it in the interface.

 There are two standard permissions – read and modify (manage).
 Also, many modules have their own specific set of permissions for better granularity or for better handling of special scenarios.
 For example, the Users module has the special permission “Manage user roles” which allows a given role to add or remove a user from/to a role.